Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Financial applications on the VIX

-This section applies the derived closed-form formula to price VIX options within a 2-state regime-switching NLD-CEV framework.
+This section applies the derived closed-form formula to price VIX options within a two-state regime-switching NLD-CEV process.
 The focus is on European call options on the VIX index, a critical tool in volatility trading and risk management.
-Consider a European call option with maturity date \( T \) and strike price \( K \).
-The fair value of this option at any time \( t \in [0, T] \) is defined by
+Consider a European call option with the maturity date $T$ and the strike price $K$.
+The fair value of this option at any time $t \in [0, T]$ is defined by